-- Check the tower for any unusual noise or vibrations. - Check the operating water level in the hot and cold water basins. - Adjust the make-up valve if necessary. - Check the belt tension and readjust if necessary. - ✓ Inspect the spray nozzles and heat transfer section.
+- Check the tower for any unusual noise or vibrations. - Check the operating water level in the hot and cold water basins. - Adjust the make-up valve if necessary. - Check the belt tension and readjust if necessary. - Inspect the spray nozzles and heat transfer section.

-DANGER: Do not perform any service on or near the fans, motors, and drives, or inside the unit without first ensuring that the fans and pumps are disconnected, locked out, and tagged out.
+DANGER: Rotating equipment will cause severe personal injury or death to persons who come in contact.
+Do not perform any service, maintenance or inspection on or near the fans, motors, and drives, or inside the unit without first ensuring that the fan and pump motors are disconnected, locked out, and tagged out.

-- Inspect the nozzles and heat transfer section as described in "Water Distribution System" on page 15 (Figure 8). - Execute one of the following biocide treatment programs while operating the circulating pump and prior to operating the unit fans: - Resume treatment with the biocide that was used prior to shutdown.
+- Adjust the valve (supplied by others) in the tower bleed line to achieve the desired bleed rate by closing or opening the valve. - Inspect the nozzles and heat transfer section as described in "Water Distribution System" on page 22 (Figure 6). - Execute one of the following biocide treatment programs while operating the circulating pump and prior to operating the unit fans: - Resume treatment with the biocide that was used prior to shutdown.
 Operate the pump only while maintaining the maximum recommended biocide residual for a sufficient duration (residual and time will vary with the biocide) as recommended by the water treatment supplier.
 Start the fan only after this treatment period is completed. - Check the pH of the circulating water and, if necessary, adjust it to 7.0 7.6 pH.
 Then, running the pump only, treat the system with sodium hypochlorite to maintain a level of 4 to 5 mg/l (ppm) free chlorine (as Cl2) over a six hour period.
 Test kits for measuring the free residual of chlorine are commercially available.
-Start the fan only after this treatment period is completed. - For initial start-up, briefly energize the fan motor(s) and note the direction of rotation.
-The fan should rotate in the direction indicated by the arrow on the fan cowl. - Run the fan in manual mode for several minutes to check for any unusual noise or vibrations. - For 2-speed motors: check that the starter incorporates a 15 second time delay when switching from high to low speed. - Check the operation of the vibration cutout switch (see page 26). - Once the cooling tower is operating, check the current and voltage of all three phases (legs) of the fan motor with a heat load on the tower under warm ambient conditions.
-The current must not exceed the motor nameplate rating. - For units with VFDs, see page 30. - For units with the optional Electric Water Level Control, see page 16.
+Start the fan only after this treatment period is completed. - For units with the optional gear drive system, see page 16 for initial start-up. - For initial start-up, briefly energize the fan motor(s) and note the direction of rotation.
+The fan should rotate in the direction indicated by the arrow on the fan cowl. - Run the fan in manual mode for several minutes to check for any unusual noise or vibrations. - For the BALTIGUARDTM Fan System, BALTIGUARD PLUSTM Fan System or 2-speed motors: check that the starter incorporates a 15 second time delay when switching from high to low speed. - Check the operation of the vibration cutout switch (see page 41). - Once the cooling tower is operating, check the current and voltage of all three phases (legs) of the fan motor with a heat load on the tower under warm ambient conditions.
+The current must not exceed the motor nameplate rating. - For units with VFDs, see page 40. - For units with the optional Electric Water Level Control, see page 26.